Concurso España: FECF Concurso España (1912–13)

 In May 1912, the FECF assembly decided to create a new tournament in which foreign players could participate.
 The idea was agreed six months earlier, as a compensation for not allowing them in the Copa del Rey.
 The competition was called Concurso España and it was projected to be played every year.
 Any club affiliated to the FECF could register, but finally teams from outside Galicia did not attend and only Deportivo La Coruña, Vigo FC and Pontevedra Sporting Club registered, the latter withdrawing before the tournament was held, thus leaving the competition in a head-to-head between Deportivo and Vigo.
 The final match started in A Coruña on 7 September 1912.
 When the result was 4–3 in favor of Deportivo and left a few minutes to the final whistle, the match was suspended due to lack of light.
 The remaining minutes were played the following day.
-The match ended without modifications to the score, winning Deportivo La Coruña the tournament.
+The match ended without modifications to the score, making Deportivo La Coruña win the tournament.
 This was followed by a friendly match between the two clubs won by Vigo 3–2.
 This tournament was officially recognised by the board of directors of the RFEF on 25 March 2023.

 Also, during the aforementioned FECF assembly of May 1912, there was a federative split.
-Some clubs, including Real Sociedad and FC Barcelona, left the FECF after various disagreements, founding at the end of the same year the Real Unión Española de Clubs de Foot-ball (RUECF) in San Sebastian.
+Some clubs, including Real Sociedad and FC Barcelona, left the FECF after various disagreements, founding at the end of the same year the Real Unión Española de Clubs de Foot-ball (RUECF) in San Sebastián.
 The FECF published the rules for the dispute of the second edition of the Concurso España, whose finals would begin on 6 September 1913.
 However, it did not take place because on that date the two aforementioned federations were in the process of dissolution and formation of the new Royal Spanish Football Federation (RFEF).